-The current service costs and any past service costs, together with the expected return on scheme assets less the unwinding of the discount on the scheme liabilities, are recognised as operating expenses.
+The current service costs and any past service costs, together with the expected return on plan assets less the unwinding of the discount on the plan liabilities, are recognised as operating expenses.

-The net defined-benefit liability recognised in the balance sheet represents the present value of the defined-benefit obligations adjusted for unrecognised past service costs and reduced by the fair value of the scheme's assets.
-Any resulting asset from this is limited to unrecognised past service costs plus the present value of available refunds and reductions in future contributions to the plan.
+The net defined-benefit liability recognised in the balance sheet represents the present value of the defined-benefit obligations adjusted for unrecognised past service costs and reduced by the fair value of the plan's assets.
+Any resulting asset is limited to unrecognised past service costs plus the present value of available refunds and reductions in future contributions to the plan.